-A Private Seauce for the Benealt of Reporters.
+A Private Seance for the Benefit of Reporters.

-The Globs-Democrat Man Shakes a Spirit Hand Across the Frightful Chasin.
+The Globe-Democrat Man Shakes a Spirit Hand Across the Frightful Chasm.

-In company with another reporter, a Globic-Democrat representative attended, the other night, a scance at the house of Mr. C. Tuckett, opposite the House of Refuge, given by Mr. W. C. Clark.
-Mr. Clark will be remembered in connection with the recent exhibition at Concert Hall, where a "materialized spirit" appeared at the aperture of a cabinet, and was shot at with a rifle without apparent effect, which brought only a sardonic smile to the spirit face at the aperture.
+In company with another reporter, a Globe-Democrat representative attended, the other night, a seance at the house of Mr. C. Tuckett, opposite the House of Refuge, given by Mr. W. C. Clark.
+Mr. Clarkwill be remembered in connection with the recent exhibition at Concert Hall, where a "materialized spirit" appeared at the aperture of a cabinet, and was shot at with a rifle without apparent effect, which brought only a sardonic smile to the spirit face at the aperture.
 Mr. Clark has been "developing for materializations" for about a month, which he will explain to night at Con-

-Like most mediums, he is of the nervous temperament, with pale face, and deep set eyes, impressible to the influence of surroundings, but firm in his belief of himself and "Peter."
+Like most mediums, he is of the nervous temperament, with pale face, and deep set eyes, impressible to the influence of surroundings, but firm in his belief, of himself and "Peter."
 "Peter" (his Christian name, who has been lost in the mists of a spiritual world) is the leader of a "band," which have surrounded Mr. Clark ever since he came from Iowa.
-To all appearances, Mr. Clark is perfectly guileless of any intention to deceive; and would stand brave and undaunted in the face
+To all appearances, Mr. Clark is perfectly guileless of any intention to deceive, and would stand brave and undaunted in the face of attack.

-"His armor is his honest thought," And simple truth his highest skill."
+"His armor is his honest thought, And simple truth his highest skill."